Our record speaks for itself. We think you'll be impressed by what it has to say.

 Applied Medical Resources Corp. v.
 United States Surgical Corp.

-We obtained a $43.5 million verdict for Applied Medical in a jury trial and a finding that U.S. Surgical, a division of Tyco Healthcare, had willfully infringed the asserted patent covering trocar devices for minimally invasive surgery.
-The district court upheld the verdict, enhanced the damages, and entered a $64.5 million judgment.
-We obtained an affirmance of the judgment in its entirety from the appellate court.
+We obtained a $43.5 million verdict for Applied Medical in a jury trial and a finding that U.S. Surgical had willfully infringed the asserted patent covering trocar devices for minimally invasive surgery.
+Read more.

 Automobile Club of Southern California v.
 The Auto Club